Impact of the COVID-19 pandemic on cinema

-The COVID-19 pandemic has had a substantial effect on certain films in the early 2020s, mirroring its impacts across all arts sectors.
-Across the world, and to varying degrees, cinemas and movie theaters have been closed, festivals have been cancelled or postponed, and film releases have been moved to future dates or delayed indefinitely.
-Due to cinemas and movie theaters closing, the global box office has dropped by billions of dollars, streaming has seen a significant increase in popularity, and the stock of film exhibitors has also dropped dramatically.
-Many blockbusters originally scheduled to be released since mid-March 2020 have been postponed or canceled around the world, with film productions also halted.
-This, in turn, created openings for independent cinema productions to receive wider exposure.
+The COVID-19 pandemic had a negative effect on certain films in the early 2020s, mirroring its impacts across all arts sectors.
+Across the world, and to varying degrees, cinemas and movie theaters were closed, festivals were cancelled or postponed, and film releases were moved to future dates or delayed indefinitely.
+Due to cinemas and movie theaters closing, the global box office dropped by billions of dollars, streaming saw a significant increase in popularity, and the stock of film exhibitors dropped dramatically.
+Many blockbusters originally scheduled to be released by mid-March 2020 were postponed or canceled around the world, with film productions also being halted.
+This in turn created openings for independent cinema productions to receive wider exposure.